-My Letter to myself, Little Elaine, about learning self love and appreciating myself more to prepare me was published on Candid Slice.
+My Letter to myself, Little Elaine, was published on Candid Slice.
 I hope it may reach more people and help someone. http://www.candidslice.com/a-domestic-violence-survivors-letter-to-her-childhood-self/

-In an effort to deal with some painful experiences in my married life and to continue growing greater self confidence and self understanding, I decided to write letters to myself in different stages of my life.
-These letters share some thoughts on growing up and being a grown up.
+In an effort to deal with some painful experiences in my adult life and to increase my self confidence and self understanding, I decided to write letters to myself in different stages of my life.
+These letters share some thoughts on being a grown up.

 Each of us is endowed or taught personality traits that prepare us for our future.
 And each of us has the capacity for strengths and weaknesses we never dreamed could be part of our lives.
 I hope that someone will see themselves in these letters and realize that they are precious and wonderful.

 Dear Little Elaine,

 Hello, little one.
 I want you to know that that you are such a precious little girl with a very loving heart.
 You will find that what you learned from your childhood experiences will shape who you become later.
 I can not change the way your life will go but I do not want to.

 Your life, like everyone’s, is filled with both good and with hard experiences.
 These early times will give you a strong foundation to cope with adult things later.
 You are wonderful and you will do fine in the hard times to come.
 You are in for a lot of big surprises.

 Moma and Daddy love you so much Elaine.
 (I always spelled Moma without the extra m for some reason, So I shall continue to do so here).
 You were their first child.
 Moma says you are a sweet, loving, happy, and intelligent child.
 You love your family, flowers, music, almost everything moving and alive–except bees, spiders and mosquitoes.